mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 `mkdir /home/user/Desktop/name_of_repo`
 * Change directory path to the `name_of_repo` folder <br />
 `cd /home/user/Desktop/name_of_repo`
-* Transform the current directory into a Git repository.
-Creates a hidden directory called `.git` storing all the objects and refs that Git uses to version control <br />
+* Initialize the current directory as a Git repository (creates a hidden directory called `.git` storing all the objects and refs that Git uses to version control) <br />
 `git init name_of_repo`
 * Create the first file in the project <br />
 `touch README.md`